 By Dheeraj Chilamakuri, MHA

-Which specialty do you want to become a physician-researcher and why are you interested in this?
+Tell us which specialty you want to become a physician-researcher in, and why the interest.

-Can you tell us about any cool research projects you worked on during your residency at NGMC?
+Can you tell me about any cool research projects you are involved in?

 I have so many research projects I’m on right now, and the one that stands out for me was the COVID ARDS (acute respiratory distress syndrome) with Dr. Rami Arfoosh.
 We assessed the pulmonary function and the overall recovery of patients with COVID-induced respiratory distress syndrome by evaluating their pulmonary function following COVID infection.
 It was an interesting project, and we had the opportunity to present our findings during the NGMC GME Research Day 2022.
 I’m currently working on a project with Dr. Celine Fadel to look at colorectal cancer treatment in patients with advanced colorectal cancer and to see if different treatments can increase their outcomes or prolong their survival.

 To learn more about research at NGMC, visit https://www.ngmcgme.org/home/gme-research-scholarly-activity/